mefengl/what-i-read/README.md

 https://finbarr.ca/five-years-of-gpt-progress , give me some details about the history of GPT

 https://jakobgreenfeld.com/stay-in-touch , It is interesting to see the strange way in which internet marketing professionals work.

+https://jakobgreenfeld.com/build_an_audience , Having a large number of followers is not a meaningful goal unless you are selling ads.